chronowake/ReallyCheekyFoveatedNR/README.md

 This is a fork of Cheeky that is focused on NR only and Compatibility with REAL VR.
 Not Original cheeky!

-Version 09-13-26 adds a Pre-SR NR pass option and compatibility with BG3!
+Version 1.0.0 adds a before-SR pass option, fixes some cropping errors and adds support for BG3.

 ####################Original Readme Follows Below###################################################